gridcapa/gridcapa-doc/docs/03-process-documentation/01-core-cc/overview.md

 - **Capacity Calculation Process**:
   - TSOs submit individual grid models and remedial action lists.
   - A **Common Grid Model (CGM)** is built from these inputs.
+  - A **remedial actions optimisation** is run to select optimal set of RAs to ensure maximum secure exchanges.
   - The **flow-based calculation** evaluates simultaneous power exchanges and their impact on the network.
   - The available margins are computed based on constraints on CNECs, taking into account coordinated remedial actions.
   - Final flow-based parameters (PTDFs, RAMs, and critical branches) are delivered for market coupling.